slcode/opentext_code_exercise/README.md

 * I did not add much validatioin of the input.
 Schema validation might be needed depends on the use cases.

-* "CD" is hard code in the html converter.
-This could be passed as an argument if needed.

 * Missing values are replaced by NULL value.

 * Only tested on MacOS because of resource and time constraint.